 |PepArr||Use a concentration of 0.2 - 0.02 µg/ml.

 Slight cross reactivity is observed with the Histone H3 - di methyl K4 modification.
 Optimisation is recommended to avoid array signal saturation.

 |ChIP||Use 2 µg for 25 µg of chromatin.|

 |WB||Use a concentration of 1 µg/ml.
 Detects a band of approximately 17 kDa (predicted molecular weight: 15 kDa).|

 |CHIPseq||Use at an assay dependent concentration.
 PubMed: 20952408|

 |Flow Cyt||Use at an assay dependent concentration.
 PubMed: 19776550

 |IHC-P||Use at an assay dependent concentration.
 PubMed: 17634443|

-The section was pre-treated using heat mediated antigen retrieval with sodium citrate buffer (pH 6, epitope retrieval solution 1) for 20 mins.
-The section was then incubated with ab8580, 1/500 dilution, for 15 mins at room temperature and detected using an HRP conjugated compact polymer system.
+The section was pre-treated using heat mediated antigen retrieval with sodium citrate buffer (pH 6, epitope retrieval solution 1) for 20 minutes.
+The section was then incubated with ab8580, 1/500 dilution, for 15 minutes at room temperature and detected using an HRP conjugated compact polymer system.
 DAB was used as the chromogen.
 The section was then counterstained with haematoxylin and mounted with DPX.